 At the turn of the century—when recordings were just beginning—Edison himself, who had invented the format, really thought it was a toy.
 There were recordings being made, but it wasn't until superstar tenor Enrico Caruso started making recordings in the early 1900s that all of a sudden Edison woke up to the possibilities and said, "Wow, I invented this!"

 Caruso's recordings began selling into the millions, to the point where he was one of the most famous people of his day.
 The interesting thing is that he started making his first American recordings for the Victor Talking Machine Company, which was located at Carnegie Hall for several years.
-One of the treasures we have in the archives is a sketch that Caruso made of himself singing into a cone in the studio.
+This sketch that Caruso made of himself singing into a cone in the studio can be found at the Library of Congress, Division of Recorded Sound.

 Edison conducted sound experiments on audiences in Carnegie Hall that helped to sell millions of records.
 He would bring a soprano out onto the stage along with his Edison phonograph machine.
 The soprano would start singing, and then they would take the lights down in the Hall while the soprano walked off.
 When the lights came on, the recording was playing.